MADEIRA AND THE DESERTAS ISLANDS

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 13th, ending with breakfast on 20th), soft drinks at meal times, local transport by mini-bus, two boat trips, reserve entrance fees and guides fees, and return flight to Funchal.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 18th, ending with breakfast on 25th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, two boat trips, reserve entrance fees and guides fees, and international flights.

 WHAT IS NOT INCLUDED